Every-LLM/every-ai-gem/README.md

 By default it uses llama3.1 so if you want to use a different model use the optional model: option

 `Everyai.generate("Hello Mixtral AI Model", model: "mixtral")`

+To list the available models you can use the ls command

+`Everyai.ls`